-The Matchstick is Amnesty Canada’s biannual arts & literary magazine – a publication created by and for youth.
+The Matchstick is Amnesty Canada’s biannual Arts & Lit magazine – a publication created by and for youth.

 It explores the multi-faceted human rights landscape from the perspective of young human rights defenders, activists, advocates, artists, and allies.
 This platform intends to raise awareness of human rights violations, to close the gap between awareness and action through art, and to invite young artists and human rights defenders to meld their activism with their craft.